pippinbarr/cart253/schedule.md

 - 💭 Thinking like a computer with data (if we can?)
 - 💬 Data Examples
 - 🔥 Data Hot Tips
+- 👀 Check out the [Variations Menu](../../templates/variations-menu.zip) if you want to

 ### In studio
 - 🤔🤔 Do the [Data Challenge](./assignments/challenges/data/)